Guidance

 Payments for exceptional additional and unscheduled hours of work, that have been approved to secure patient safety at the time the hours were worked, should be paid in the next available payroll.

-• Weekend allowance will be paid pro-rata based on the proportion of full time commitment to the weekend rota.
+• Weekend allowance is paid pro-rata based on the proportion of full time commitment to the weekend rota.
 For example, if the LTFT doctor contributes 60 per cent of the FTE weekend rota, they will receive 60 per cent of the cash sum outlined in Annex A for the FTE rota frequency according to their nodal point.

 2.4 What are flexible pay premia and what is their value?

-The 2016 contract offers new flexible pay premia for those training in GP practice placements and recognised hard-to-fill training programmes where there is the greatest need – currently this includes emergency medicine (ST4+) Histopathology, and psychiatry (all grades).
+The 2016 contract offers flexible pay premia for those training in GP practice placements and recognised hard-to-fill training programmes where there is the greatest need – currently this includes emergency medicine (ST4+) Histopathology, and psychiatry (all grades).

-Premia will also be payable to doctors who return to clinical training after successfully undertaking a pre-agreed period of approved academic research, to those who train in oral and maxilla-facial surgery (OMFS) and, in some circumstances, to those who take time out of training to undertake other recognised activities that may be of benefit to the wider NHS.
+Premia is also payable to doctors who return to clinical training after successfully undertaking a pre-agreed period of approved academic research, to those who train in oral and maxilla-facial surgery (OMFS) and, in some circumstances, to those who take time out of training to undertake other recognised activities that may be of benefit to the wider NHS.

 The full criteria for flexible pay premia are set out in the terms and conditions in Schedule 2 paragraphs 21-44, with the values of those premia set out in Annex A.